Maite Cazorla

 María Teresa Cazorla Medina (born 18 June 1997), known as Maite Cazorla, is a Spanish professional basketball player for the ZVVZ USK Praha of the Czech Women's Basketball League and the Spanish women's national basketball team.
 She was drafted with the twenty third overall pick in the 2019 WNBA draft.

 Youth career

-Coming from a family of professional basketball players, Cazorla started playing basketball at 14 with her school team Teresianas before joining the youth system of CB Islas Canarias.
+Coming from a family of professional basketball players that included her elder brother Carlos, Cazorla started playing basketball at 14 with her school team Teresianas before joining the youth system of CB Islas Canarias.
 At the age of 14 she left the Canary Islands and moved Barcelona to continue her development in the youth teams of Segle XXI in 2011.

 She progressed in the club, playing in the Spanish second-tier league and the Spanish national youth teams until her performance in the 2014 FIBA Under-17 World Championship for Women caught the eye of the Oregon Ducks scouts.

 College career

 Cazorla attended the University of Oregon from 2015 to 2019.
 She played all four years, and was named to the Pac-12 All-Freshman team in 2015.
 She was named to the All-Pac-12 team in her Junior and Senior years.
 In 2019, she played with the team that made it to the Final Four.
 In total, Cazorla played in 146 games for the Ducks over her four-year career.
 Cazorla was the eighth player from Oregon selected in the WNBA Draft.